shashikumar04433/DevOps-/Installation_of_Minikube_and_Kubectl_on_Ubuntu.md

-## Installation of Minikube and Kubectl on Windows:
+## Installation of Minikube and Kubectl on Ubuntu: